Should I Be a Health Care Advocate?

 Step 1: Complete Applicable Education

 Educational requirements for health care advocacy positions vary.
 An individual who hopes to start his or her own non-profit group or hold an executive position for an existing advocacy agency would do well to pursue higher education.
 Certificate programs include nonprofit management and health care advocacy, while advanced educational options, such as a Master of Science in Health Communications, can provide more in-depth knowledge on how to evaluate, create, and implement health care advocacy programs.

-- Seek an internship in social services or health care.
-Some college programs offer opportunities to gain practical experience.
+Some college programs offer opportunities to gain practical experience in social services or health care.
 Students may choose to search for health care advocacy internships to supplement their education.
 The American Medical Association facilitates advocacy for professionals and patients, and it can provide useful networking opportunities.

 Step 2: Get Hands-On Experience

 Many health care advocates begin their career paths by volunteering.
 Not only does this give them valuable hands-on experience, but it also helps prospective employees decide if an organization is the right fit for them.
 Nonprofit hiring managers look for a track record of support for health care issues, and volunteer experience can give applicants a leg up.

 Not all health care advocates start their careers in the philanthropic sector.
 Gaining pertinent career experience in the for-profit industry can also help further a career as a health care advocate.
 Public relations and fundraising skills are in high demand in this field.